trim21/transmission-rpc/doc/index.rst

 Introduction
 ============

-This is **transmissionrpc**.
-This module helps using Python to connect to a Transmission_ JSON-RPC service. transmissionrpc is compatible with Transmission 1.31 and later.
+This is **transmission_rpc**.
+This module helps using Python to connect to a Transmission_ JSON-RPC service. transmission-rpc is compatible with Transmission 1.31 and later.

-transmissionrpc is licensed under the MIT license.
+transmission-rpc is licensed under the MIT license.

 .. _Transmission: http://www.transmissionbt.com/